 Key Takeaways

-A peer-to-peer (P2P) trading platform specializing in privacy-focused cryptocurrency Monero has ceased its operations with immediate effect, adding to a recent trend of closures and crackdowns within the crypto privacy sphere.
+A peer-to-peer (P2P) trading platform specializing in privacy-focused cryptocurrency, Monero has ceased its operations immediately, adding to a recent trend of closures and crackdowns within the crypto privacy sphere.

 LocalMonero declared on May 7 that all new user registrations and advertisement placements for Monero (XMR) trades would be suspended, followed by a complete halt to trading activities for the privacy-centric digital asset on May 14.

-The company attributed its decision to shut down to a blend of internal and external factors, though it refrained from divulging specific details.
+The company attributed its decision to a blend of internal and external factors, though it refrained from divulging specific details.
 However, it did acknowledge the growing antagonism towards products and services emphasizing user privacy as a significant influence behind the move.

-However, when the market fell in early September 2024, XMR was one of the few cryptocurrencies to go up.
+However, when the market fell in early September 2024, XMR was one of the few cryptocurrencies to rise.
+This, in turn, put it in a pretty strong position for the bull market of November and December, when it broke past $200 for the first time in two-and-a-half years.

-Let’s take a look at our Monero price predictions, made on Sept.
-4 2024.
-We will also examine the Monero price history and talk a little about what Monero is and what it does.
+Let’s examine our Monero price predictions, made on Jan.
+9, 2025.
+We will also examine the Monero price history and discuss what Monero is and does.

 Minimum XMR Price Prediction | Average XMR Price Prediction | Maximum XMR Price Prediction | |